kevgo/cucumber-sort/README.md

 And I bake it
 ```

 The recipe is technically correct.
-The "test" passes, we get apple pie.
-But this
+The "test" passes, it results in apple pie.
-recipe would be easier to reason about and compare with other recipes if we
+However, this recipe would be easier to reason about and compare with other
-always specified the base dough ingredients first, and then add additional
+recipes if we always specified the base dough ingredients first, and then list
-ingredients like fruits and spices.
+condiments like fruits and spices.

 This is what cucumber-sort helps you with.
 It enforces a specific order of steps
 in your Cucumber files.
 Let's run it to collect all used steps for us:

 ```
 cucumber-sort check --record